jessems/jessems.com/src/posts/2021-03-30-figma-components-auto-resize/index.md

 ---
 slug: how-to-create-figma-components-that-auto-resize-to-fit-their-contents
-date: '2021-03-21'
+date: "2021-03-21"
-title: 'How to create Figma components that auto-resize to fit their contents'
+title: "How to create Figma components that auto-resize to fit their contents"
-description: 'How to create Figma components that auto-resize to fit their contents'
+description: "How to create Figma components that auto-resize to fit their contents"
-categories: ['figma', 'design']
+tags: "figma, design"
-keywords: ['figma']
+category: "technical article"
 published: true
 ---

 ## The problem

 I created a component with an instance of another component (an icon) and a text field.

 ![](images/before-component.png)